-If you have been implicated in a drug-related crime, it is important to consult with an attorney who can advocate on your behalf in legal proceedings.
+If you have been implicated in a drug-related crime, it is important to consult with a criminal defense lawyer who can advocate on your behalf in legal proceedings.

 In Towson and other surrounding areas in Baltimore County, the legal team at Lotze Mosely, LLP advocates for all of our clients.
-Our attorneys have years of experience in handling drug-related offenses, and has tried well over one hundred drug cases.
-We offer a free initial consultation to assess your case.
+Our Towson criminal defense attorneys have years of experience in handling drug-related offenses and have tried well over one hundred drug cases.
+Our Criminal Defense Lawyer in Towson, MD offers an initial consultation to assess your case.

 We are located at:

 400 7th St NW #206

 - What is the Difference Between Criminal Confinement Kidnapping

 - Can Text Messages Be Used Against You in Criminal Court

 - What Are the Stages of Criminal Case